Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 ### Warning found #1 degenerate triangles.
 ```

 With some exceptions, Halo requires your BSP to be a completely sealed volume with no intersecting faces, open edges, 0-area faces, or other _non-manifold_ surfaces.
+It should not be too geometrically complex or too large.
 Many of these errors can also show up when compiling [model_collision_geometry](~) and the solutions will be the same.
 You should attempt to fix all errors and warnings in your map.

 For most types of problems Tool generates a [WRL](~) file that can be imported back into your 3D software to find the sources of the problems.
 The path of this WRL file depends on if you are using Gearbox Tool or H1A Tool (see [WRL page](~wrl)).